gardener/landscaper/docs/level_0/basic_architecture.md

 ## Deployer

-There exist DeployItems of different types describing different installation methods e.g.:
+There exist DeployItems of different types describing different installation methods, e.g. DeployItems of type helm describe the installation of helm charts.
+For every type there exists a Deployer watching the corresponding DeployItems and executing the installation instructions specified by these DeployItems.

+Currently available types with corresponding Deployers are:

   - helm: DeployItems specifying the installation of a helm chart
   - manifest: DeployItems specifying the installation of kubernetes manifests
+  - container: DeployItems specifying a container image with some executable
-  - container, terraform etc.
+  - terraform:  DeployItems specifying a terraform installation

-For every type there exists a Deployer.
-Deployer for a particular type are handling DeployItems of that type and executes the particular installation step, e.g. the Helm Deployer installs the helm chart on the target cluster.

-Landscaper provides the following Deployers out of the box: helm, manifest, container, terraform

-It is possible to extend Landscaper by further Deployer for new types.
+Deployer usually run separated from Landscaper.
+It is possible to extend Landscaper by introducing new types for DeployItems with corresponding Deployer.